Thomas-Freedman/Gmail-Thread-Organizer/README.md

 ## Usage

 The code provided was implemented in Google Apps Script.
-Running the script with myFunction as the target and enumerating a list of desired email threads by subject in the first line of myFunction -- const targetSubjects = ['Subject 1', 'Subject 2']; -- will produce a downloadable text file containing every email from a thread matching any of the listed subjects in chronological order, in plain text, including sender, date, subject, and body.
+Running the script with myFunction as the target and enumerating a list of desired email threads by subject in the first line of myFunction defined in source.gs -- const targetSubjects = ['Subject 1', 'Subject 2']; -- will produce a downloadable text file containing every email from a thread matching any of the listed subjects in chronological order, in plain text, including sender, date, subject, and body.
 Note that this is a plain text file and won't contain any attachments.